NCI-HPCDI/cylc-workflow/advanced_guide.md

-# Change deault cylc7 working directory in  ~/.metomi/rose.conf
+# Change default cylc7 working directory in  ~/.metomi/rose.conf

 For example, the following config will link ~/cylc-run towards /g/data and link the 'share' and 'work' subdirectories towards '/scratch'